Insanity in Ancient and Modern Life: Intoxication and defective nourishment

 Throughout history, intoxication could be found in almost any community, especially the consume of alcohol but also of other stimulants.
 The intake of mind- and mood-altering drugs is distributed in time and space.
 Tuke claims, that intoxication leads to the exhaustion of the nervous system and inhibits it to function properly.
 This degeneration would accumulate in succeeding generations, especially when considering the increasing importance alcohol gains with the maturation of society.

 With a similar mechanism he describes that malnutrition contributes to an increased chance to develop insanity, which in his opinion could be evidenced by every underfed population.
 This would also apply to the British society at the time.
 Until the late 19th century, chronic hunger and malnutrition were the norm for the majority of the population of the world, including Britain.
 The life expectancy in Britain suffered immensely, in large part due to malnutrition.
 A usual worker of a factory usually did not exceed the age of 40.
 Partly the shortage of food can be explained by the fact that food supply in Great Britain was adversely affected by the Corn Laws (1815-1846).
 The Corn Laws, which imposed tariffs on imported grain, were enacted to keep prices high in order to benefit domestic producers.
 As additionally population grew exponentially in these years in urban areas, among others noticed by Thomas Maltus, not enough food could be provided and money was scarce among the lower ranks of society.
 All these factors increased poverty and malnutrition and may explain the high prevalence of insane people among the lower working classes of British Society.
-Not surprisingly, Tuke names pauperism too be one of the major influential factors causing insanity.
+Not surprisingly, Tuke names pauperism to be one of the major influential factors causing insanity.